What a Santorini Wedding Actually Costs in 2026 (From Intimate Elopements to 100-Guest Celebrations)

 Complete Guide: 31 min read | Bookmark this for reference as you plan

-Here’s what nobody tells you about Santorini elopements: that Instagram-perfect caldera backdrop comes with logistics you need to plan for.
+Here’s what nobody tells you about Santorini weddings: that Instagram-perfect caldera backdrop comes with logistics you need to plan for.
 The dramatic volcanic cliffs, iconic blue-domed churches, and cinematic sunsets are absolutely real.
 But so are the crowds during peak season, the premium pricing on everything, and the hidden costs in those “all-inclusive” packages.

 Let me be honest about who Santorini is perfect for and who might be happier elsewhere.